zyedidia/micro/runtime/help/commands.md

 as mouse and selection).

 When running a command, you can use extra syntax that micro will expand before running the command.
-To use an argument with a space in it, simply put it in quotes.
-You can also use environment variables in the command bar and they will be expanded to their value.
-Finally, you can put an expression in backticks and it will be evaluated by the shell beforehand.
+To use an argument with a space in it, put it in quotes.
+The command bar parser uses the same rules for parsing arguments that `/bin/sh` would use (single quotes, double quotes, escaping).
+The command bar does not look up environment variables.

 # Commands